Interplay between magnetic and superconducting fluctuations in the doped 2d Hubbard model: Introduction

-In the present paper, we study the two-dimensional Hubbard model on a square lattice, employing the parquet approximation (PA) \cite{Diatlov1957,DeDominicis1962,DeDominicis1964} and the dynamical vertex approximation (D$\Gamma$A)\cite{Toschi2007,RMPVertex} in its parquet variant.\cite{Valli2015,Li2016} In contrast to previous extensions of DMFT, \cite{Rubtsov2009,Katanin2009,Hafermann2009a,Otsuki2014,Taranto2014,Kitatani2015,Ayral2015,Gukelberger2016,Vucicevic2017,Kitatani2018} this allows us to include the mutual feedback of the particle-hole and particle-particle channel, and hence represents a more rigorous treatment of the interplay between antiferromagnetic and superconducting fluctuations.
+In the present paper, we study the two-dimensional Hubbard model on a square lattice, employing the parquet approximation (PA) \cite{Diatlov1957,DeDominicis1962,DeDominicis1964} and the dynamical vertex approximation (D$\Gamma$A)\cite{Toschi2007,RMPVertex} in its parquet variant.\cite{Valli2015,Li2016,Pudleiner2019,Pudleiner2019a,Kauch2019} {This is the first study of a lattice model out of half filling with the parquet variant of D$\Gamma$A}.
+In contrast to previous diagrammatic extensions of DMFT, \cite{Rubtsov2009,Katanin2009,Hafermann2009a,Otsuki2014,Taranto2014,Kitatani2015,Ayral2015,Gukelberger2016,Vucicevic2017,Kitatani2018,Sayyad2019} this allows us to include the mutual feedback of the particle-hole and particle-particle channel, and hence represents a more rigorous treatment of the interplay between antiferromagnetic and superconducting fluctuations.
 All instabilities (magnetic, superconducting, charge density wave etc.) are treated on an equal footing.
 In the presence of several competing instabilities and their mutual feedback, a method that is not biased in favor (or against) a certain channel such as the PA and parquet D$\Gamma$A is required.
+We are not only unbiased with respect to the channels but also do not restrict the available symmetries by introducing formfactors or neglecting the frequency dependence, as done in many fRG calculations.
 The downside is a huge numerical effort that restricts available temperatures $T$ and interaction strengths $U$.
-In the accessible $T$-range, we are able to identify the leading superconducting and magnetic fluctuations which most likely lead to a corresponding order at lower $T$'s.
+In the accessible $T$-range, we are able to identify the leading magnetic and superconducting fluctuations which {could} lead to a corresponding order at lower $T$'s. {Although we cannot conclude which instability will dominate at low temperatures, we see a suppression of $d$-wave pairing fluctuations with doping and occurence of odd-frequency $s$-wave fluctuations in the triplet pairing channel. }